Phedimus spurius 'Album Superbum'

 Sedum spurium 'Album Superbum'

-Phedimus spurius 'Album Superbum', formerly known as Sedum spurium 'Album Superbum', is a low-growing, sprawling succulent that is commonly grown as a ground cover.
-It typically grows up to 6 inches (15 cm) tall and can somewhat quickly form a dense mat of foliage.
-Clusters of tiny white, star-like flowers appear above the foliage in early summer.
+Phedimus spurius 'Album Superbum', formerly known as Sedum spurium 'Album Superbum', is a sprawling succulent with creeping, branching stems that easily root at the nodes.
+It grows up to 6 inches (15 cm) tall, forming a dense mat of foliage.
+Clusters of tiny, white, star-like flowers appear above the foliage in early summer.

 USDA hardiness zone 4a to 9b: from −30 °F (−34.4 °C) to 30 °F (−1.1 °C).

 How to Grow and Care

 It isn't hard to grow Caucasian Stonecrop under the right circumstances, but this plant is forgiving even in the wrong ones.
 Sometimes the soil isn't as permeable as it should be, but the roots of Caucasian Stonecrops can actually push through it.
 Other times the sun doesn't come out as often, and while this can possibly stunt the plant's growth over a prolonged time, you can still have a healthy plant.

 This succulent is a cultivar of Phedimus spurius.